-My twelve-year-old son has a fish tank with two goldfish for the past four years.
-The large one he’s had for about 2 years.
-The smaller one he’s had for nearly 4 years.
+My 12-year-old son has had a fish tank with two goldfish for the past four years.
+The large one he’s had for about 2 years; the smaller one he’s had for nearly 4 years.
 He’s responsible for cleaning the tank.
 He has been instructed and knows how to change the water and take care of the fish when cleaning time for the tank comes.
-In the past, there had been three or four times when the fish got very stressed by the moving required to clean the tank and looked very weak and couldn’t control their buoyancy and looked like they would die.
+In the past, there had been three or four times when the fish got very stressed by the moving required to clean the tank and looked very weak and couldn’t control their buoyancy, and looked like they would die.

 This time around, late on a Sunday in late July 2001, one of the fish, the bigger one and most active of the two had an extremely bad time of it.
 My son brought me to see it.
 He was distraught and crying.
 He said the fish was very sick and that I had to take care of it.
 My heart sank when he first showed me the fish.
 He was barely moving, very weak.
 All he could do was struggle, but couldn’t control himself, and he would sink to the bottom.
 He was exhausting himself very rapidly and I really didn’t think he had any time left.
 I rushed the QGM over and began applying it as I had done other times before.
 I spent more than 40 minutes with it.
 But it didn’t improve, not even a little bit.
 It was now turned on its side and floating listlessly on top of the water.
 It’s mouth barely opening to take in water.
 It’s body was beginning to curl in the direction of gravity with the tip of its tail pointing downward.
 I then stopped.